Unfair Treatment at Work in the UK

 You should have measures in place to avoid this from happening and tackle these issues immediately, whilst remaining compliant with UK employment law.

 Bullying is behaviour from a person or group that's unwanted and makes the employee feel uncomfortable.
-If this becomes harassment at work, it can become a legal issue.
+If this becomes harassment at work, it can become a legal issue, and could result in employee resigning and claiming constructive unfair dismissal.

 • Age